blakeramos/PaaSForSaaS/Lab300B/LabGuide300B.md

 ![](./images/24.png " ")

-Under the system action on the right, drag and drop a Nofity task to the right of exclusive gateway.
+Under the system action on the right, drag and drop a Notify task to the right of exclusive gateway.

 ![](./images/25.png " ")